chhaymatt/employeeCreator/README.md

 I used React Query to reduce the need for using React's useEffect hook and it comes with a useQuery/useMutation to appropriately handle the request `isLoading`, `isSuccess`, `isError` states with messages and returns the response `data` or an `error`.

+I created a message component to ensure styling consistency and reduce the number of styles passed in.
+The component contains two props, the children and an optional prop `type` = `"loading"`, `"success"`, `"error"` and `"warning"`.
+The children prop is a string passed from the parent component.

 ### Backend

 During my training program I was shown to use Eclipse for Java projects but I switched to VS Code because it provided me with a more productive development environment.
 What makes VS Code better for me was the ability to zooming in/out and support for extensions such as Prettier.